gmurin08/Gino_Murin_Inventory_App/README.md

 # Android Inventory App
-An MVC based Android app that connects to a database to maintain inventory.
-Applicaton features user authentication as well as an SMS notification API that messages the user when inventory stock is deleted or reaches an alert threshold
+An MVC based Android app built in Java using Android Studio.
+Applicaton features a database complete with user authentication, live inventory update functionality, as well as an SMS notification API that messages the user when inventory stock is deleted or reaches an alert threshold

 ![Login Screen](./screens/login.png)